ClaudioBorges/Master/PEL202/StatisticalLearning/README.md

 PCA mean: [5.84333333 3.05733333 3.758      1.19933333]
 PCA explained variance ratio: [0.92461872 0.05306648]
 ```
+The PCA components indicate the petal length is the feature that has the largest variance and sepal length the second one.
+That way, the petal length and sepal length are the 2 most important component.
+The same is indicated in the variance.
+It is insteresting to notice the coordinates are centeres in the PCA means, for that reason we have negative values.

+The plot below is the PCA fitted and transformed:
 ![Image of PCA](https://github.com/ClaudioBorges/Master/blob/master/PEL202/StatisticalLearning/img/Figure_4.png)

 #### LDA
+The LDA (Linear discriminant analysis) is similar to PCA in the way that it reduces the number of dimensions (in this case to 2), but it tries to maximize the distinction between the classes (instead of the variances).
 ```python
 LDA coef: [[  6.31475846  12.13931718 -16.94642465 -20.77005459]
  [ -1.53119919  -4.37604348   4.69566531   3.06258539]